-There is something to be said for aimlessly roaming the streets of an energetic city, not knowing what you will find, popping into quaint cafes and talking to the locals.
+There is something to be said for aimlessly roaming the streets of an energetic city popping into quaint cafes and talking to the locals, not knowing what you will find.

-Though when there’s a limited amount of time, I also don’t want to leave “seeing something really cool” totally by chance.
+Though when there’s a limited amount of time, I also don’t want to leave seeing something perfect for the bucket list totally by chance.
 What if I missed the Skyline Trail hike along the Cabot Trail in Nova Scotia?
 Or the stunning Piaynemo view in Raja Ampat?

 In order to make sure I don’t miss any amazing bucket list experiences while exploring a new destination, I always create a loose itinerary that leaves room for unexpected opportunity, like exploring the alleyways along the backstreets of Tokyo.

 Being tied to a strict itinerary will cause you anxiety, but it also can waste precious time when you don’t have a plan.
 I never want to be spending hours in my hotel room trying to figure out what to do for the day, when I can actually be out there doing it!

 How to Store your Travel Itinerary

 In the beginning of my travel career, I spent a couple months creating a London itinerary, not wanting to miss a thing.
 I purchased an expensive map and spent hours putting little numbered stickies on all the places to be visited.
 These numbers coordinated with an Excel spreadsheet that listed the attractions by name along with other essential information.